semanticist21/kkom-react-simple-input/README.md

 `@kkoms/react-simple-input` is a typescript library for easily implementing input handlers.

-It's declarative and intended to be simple and type-safe when using typescript in react.
+It's declarative and intended to be simple and type-safe when using input handlers in react.

 Only available on React `18.0.0` or higher